otabuzzman/chartacaeli-app/chartacaeli/gpu/README.md

 |Make threads in block share objects (*P4Projector*, *Plane*)|1024|430||
 |Apply specialized math|1024|430||

 There is an executable version of the kernel as well that allows profiling.
-To compile with debug information run `make clean "CXXFLAGS=-g -G -DPJ2TEXTUREMAPPERGPU_MAIN" PJ2TextureMapperGpu`.
+To compile with debug information run `make clean "NVCCFLAGS=-g -G -DPJ2TEXTUREMAPPERGPU_MAIN" PJ2TextureMapperGpu`.

 ### Notes on C3P and DCP test programs
 There will be linker errors in case of modules (both C3P and DCP) that depend on others (e.g. *Coordinate* depends on *Math*).
 These errors are due to the fact that each module defines a global `main` function.
 To come around this there is a preprocessor constant that controls which `main` to compile.
 For *Math* the constant is `MATH_MAIN` for *Vector3D* it's `VECTOR3D_MAIN`.
 Same linker errors will occur if building a program that depends on one (or more) that has been build before.
 To avoid this remove artefacts of previous build(s).